shivajiva101/cb-wb01/README.md

 * **Python 3**:

-⚠️ _It is recommended to use the python 3 approach since python 2 got deprecated since January 1st, 2020.
+⚠️ _It is recommended to use the python 3 approach since python 2 was deprecated on January 1st, 2020.
 However, if you want older versions of Octoprint, python 2 approach might be the only way._

 Install python 3 packages
 ```